actie/fnsapi/README.md

 ```

 The only one parameter, which you must specify is `fnsapi_master_key`.
-And if you want to store temporrary credentials in redis specify `redis_url`.
-If you don't they will be stored in tmp file.
+And if you want to store temporary credentials in redis specify `redis_url`.
+If you don't credentials will be stored in the tmp file.

-All other configurations have default values, but you can change them.
-The full parameters list:
+The full parameters list for configuration:
 ```
 fns_host
 fns_port